wohshon/wohshon.github.io/_posts/2020-11-04-infinispan-springboot-client.markdown

 You will also need to specify the hostname of the route via `infinispan.client.hotrod.sni_host_name`

+For more details, the apidocs are [here](https://docs.jboss.org/infinispan/10.1/apidocs/org/infinispan/client/hotrod/configuration/package-summary.html)

 #### Running the app

 Some things to take note:

-1. You have a cluster running, a cache is setup.
+1. You have access to a cluster.
-2. Ensure your hotrod client properties are configured with the correct seetings according to your environment.
+2. Ensure your Hot Rod client properties are configured with the correct settings according to your environment.
 Refer to the previous section.
 3. Update the `application.properties` file with
    -  `app.cacheName`, the name of the cache
-   - `hotrod.properties`, the hotrod client properties file you are using
+   - `hotrod.properties`, the Hot Rod client properties file you are using

 Running the app is straightforward, like any springboot app.